Hege Storhaug

 Hege Storhaug (born 21 May 1962) is a Norwegian political activist, writer and author.
-She has been known for her criticism of Islamic cultural practices since the 1990s, and later also opposition to immigration.
+She has been known for her criticism of Islamic cultural practices focusing on women's rights since the 1990s, and later also opposition to immigration.
 She formerly worked as a journalist, and has run the small organisation Human Rights Service with her partner since 2002.
-In 2015 she published the bestselling book Islam, den 11. landeplage, later translated to English as Islam: Europe Invaded.
-America Warned, which claimed that Islam is a "plague".
+In 2015, she published the bestselling book Islam, den 11. landeplage (later translated to English as Islam: Europe Invaded.
+America Warned) which claimed that Islam is a "plague".

 Formerly an active volleyball player, Storhaug is a certified athletic trainer with a degree from the Norwegian School of Sport Sciences, and has highlighted eating disorders among female athletes.
 She began playing on the Norway women's national volleyball team when she was sixteen years old.

 Sports and early life

-Storhaug was born in Arendal, and grew up on the island of Hisøya in the municipality of Hisøy.
+Storhaug was born in Arendal, and grew up on the island of Hisøy in Hisøy Municipality.
 She was an active volleyball player in her youth, and won the Norwegian Championship as part of the team Hisøy IL when she was fourteen and sixteen years old.
 When she was sixteen years old, she made her debut on the junior national team, as well as the senior national team.

 She started her education at the Norwegian School of Sport Sciences in 1984, and graduated as a certified athletic trainer in 1987.
 From 1986 to 1987 she studied health and sports biology, and wrote a paper based on her mapping of the extent of eating disorders among female athletes.
 It was the first such mapping in Norway, and it brought considerable attention, including being on the first page of newspaper Dagbladet.
 She spoke in the media about her own eating disorder as a young athlete, which led to major public debate about the problem in Norway.
 In the wake of this, she co-founded the Interest Group for Women with Eating Disorders, and functioned as the press and information director of the organisation from 1987 to 1990.

 In 1990 Storhaug took part in a mock marriage with her then-girlfriend as a protest outside the Norwegian parliament building.
 She is today married.